jamesmcglone/jamesmcglone.github.io/_posts/2017-01-24-website-theme-update.md

   - blogs
 ---

-Today I updated the theme to this blog using the Jekyll theme ["Minimal Mistakes"](https://mmistakes.github.io/minimal-mistakes/) by Michael Rose.
+This website has been created using the Jekyll theme ["Minimal Mistakes"](https://mmistakes.github.io/minimal-mistakes/) by Michael Rose.